joehahn/exes-n-ohs/README.md

 1 The MLP model was first trained on the (x,y) cartesian coordinates, and that model was as accurate as the SVM model.
 Then MLP was trained on the (r,angle) polar coordinates, that model was less accurate.
-Current MLP model is now trained on the redundant set of (x,y,r,angle) data, and is as good as SVM.
+Also trained MLP model on  the redundant set of (x,y,r,angle) data, no improvement.

 2 training MLP model on bit-mapped (x,y) input data might improve model accuracy.
 Using bit-mapped input + convolution neural net (rather than MLP) might be even better